wdecoster/methplotlib/README.md

 ## USAGE
 ```
 methplotlib [-h] [-v] -m METHYLATION [METHYLATION ...] -n NAMES
-               [NAMES ...] -w WINDOW [-g GTF] [-b BED] [--simplify]
+                   [NAMES ...] -w WINDOW [-g GTF] [-b BED] [-f FASTA]
-               [--split] [--smooth SMOOTH]
+                   [--simplify] [--split] [--static STATIC] [--smooth SMOOTH]

-Arguments:
+                   [--dotsize DOTSIZE] [--example] [-o OUTFILE] [-q QCFILE]

+plotting nanopolish methylation calls or frequency

+optional arguments:
   -h, --help            show this help message and exit
   -v, --version         Print version and exit.
-  -example             Show example command and exit.

   -m, --methylation METHYLATION [METHYLATION ...]
-                        methylation data in nanopolish, nanocompore or ont-cram format
+                        data in nanopolish, nanocompore, ont-cram or bedgraph
+                        format
   -n, --names NAMES [NAMES ...]
                         names of datasets in --methylation
   -w, --window WINDOW   window (region) to which the visualisation has to be restricted
   -g, --gtf GTF         add annotation based on a gtf file
-  -b, --bed BED         add annotation based on a bed file matching to your reference genome
+  -b, --bed BED         add annotation based on a bed file
-  -f, --fasta FASTA     required when --window is an entire chromosome, contig or transcript
+  -f, --fasta FASTA     required when --window is an entire chromosome, contig
+                        or transcript

-  --simplify            simplify annotation track to show genes rather than transcripts
+  --simplify            simplify annotation track to show genes rather than
+                        transcripts
-  --split               split, rather than overlay the methylation frequency tracks
+  --split               split, rather than overlay the methylation tracks
-  --smooth SMOOTH       Smoothen the datapoints of frequencies, but reduce the details (integer, default=5)
+  --static              Make a static image of the browser window (filename)
+  --smooth              Rolling window size for averaging frequency values (int)
-  --dotsize DOTSIZE     Control the size of dots in the per read plots
+  --dotsize             Control the size of dots in the per read plots (int)
+  --example             Show example command and exit.
   -o, --outfile OUTFILE File to write results to.
+Default:
-Default: methylation_browser_{chr}_{start}_{end}.html.
+                        methylation_browser_{chr}_{start}_{end}.html.
+Use
-                        Use {region} as a shorthand for {chr}_{start}_{end} in the filename.
+                        {region} as a shorthand for {chr}_{start}_{end} in the
+                        filename.
 Missing paths will be created.
   -q, --qcfile QCFILE   File to write the qc report to.
-Default: The path in outfile prefixed with qc_,
+Default: The path in
-                        default is qc_report_methylation_browser_{chr}_{start}_{end}.html.
+                        outfile prefixed with qc_, default is qc_report_methyl
+                        ation_browser_{chr}_{start}_{end}.html.
+Use {region}
-                        Use {region} as a shorthand for {chr}_{start}_{end} in the filename.
+                        as a shorthand for {chr}_{start}_{end} in the
+                        filename.
 Missing paths will be created.

 ```